Ordnance Survey: Leisure maps

-These, along with fifteen Tour maps, were discontinued during January 2010 as part of a drive for cost-efficiency.
+The last two, along with fifteen Tour maps, were discontinued during January 2010 as part of a drive for cost efficiency following the Great Recession.

 The Road series was reintroduced in September 2016.

 App development

-In 2013, Ordnance Survey released its first official app, OS MapFinder (still available, but no longer maintained), and has since added three more apps.
+In 2013, the Ordnance Survey released its first official app, OS MapFinder (still available, but no longer maintained), and has since added three more apps.
 In 2021, OS Maps added coverage in Australia.